Make your house game-day headquarters with these recipes for delicious dips, hot wings, and more.

 reduce the amount of red pepper.

-If chocolate chip cookies are your favorite cookies, whip up a batch of these all-time favorite cookies.
-They're the best
+If chocolate chip cookies are your favorite, whip up a batch of these all-time favorite cookies.
+They're the best of the best.

 Go chocolate!
 Your tailgaters will be cheering for you when you serve up these decadent delights.

 Layering pudding in half-pint jars gives you room to garnish and screw on the lids so you can place them in your cooler for

 Perfect as a bowl-game party bite, you can also serve this recipe in slider buns with your favorite sandwich toppings.